-I’m a multi-genre writer, and digital photographer, who lives and travels in different parts of the world.
+I’m a writer, teacher, digital photographer, and speaker.
+I have lived in different parts of the United States, and in different parts of the world.

 WHY I USE “TRAVELING MARLA” FOR MY WEBSITE

 Aside from it being easy to remember, and aside from writing about this life of travel, I use the moniker because it was given to me by a woman I adore: Ida Lee* of Los Angeles.
 I like to pretend my other friends use it as well.
 They do not.

 I like to say I’m the punchline of a joke:

 What do you get when you cross a banjo-picking, coal-mining Appalachian family with an ancestry of ruminative, classically trained educators?

 In other words, I’m just another product of rural western Pennsylvania.

 My own wanderlust began in summers with my dad in Utah and Nevada, and the southwest will always be one of my favorite regions of the United States.
 Whether in America or abroad, I love to capture slice-of-life moments in writing and photography, and share them with others.

 I’ve been asked about my favorite places and experiences.
 I don’t know about favorites, but certainly I have some indelible memories.

 Wild camping in Botswana led to a few close encounters with elephants, and a leopard.
 Indelible trips: dune bashing in the UAE’s Arabian Desert; sleeping under the stars at Furnace Creek in Mojave’s Death Valley, drifting off to the sound of barking geckos in the Kalahari; racing pigeons in Indonesia; and standing by the great dune wall of the Namib Desert as it cascades into the Atlantic.